Blog

 7. Japanese Sesame Miso Dressing As a Sandwich Sauce

-Slather our Japanese Sesame Dressing over a roast beef bulkie roll, banh mi, fried chicken sandwich, veggie wrap or drizzle over your next avocado toast.
-It also makes a great marinade for grilling portabello mushrooms.
+Add Japanese Sesame Dressing to a roast beef bulkie roll, banh mi, fried chicken sandwich, veggie wrap or drizzle over avocado toast.
+It also makes a great marinade for grilling portobello mushrooms.
 Try this Japanese Sesame Marinated Mushroom Burger recipe pictured below:

 8. Japanese Sesame Dressing Over Noodles

 Drizzle this dressing all over your cold noodle salads, add a bit of cucumber, red pepper, scallions or bean sprouts with a dash of sesame seeds.
-This makes a simple, delicious lunch option and makes a nice side salad for a picnic, outdoor summer dinner or bbq event.
-I like to use soba noodles.
+This makes a simple, delicious lunch option or side salad for a picnic, outdoor summer dinner or BBQ event.

 Pictured Recipe Below: Soba Noodle Salad with Japanese Dressing, Cucumber and Nori